2014 Transformation Grant

 - anticipated outcomes with specific metrics for measuring success

-- a budget estimate that may include: faculty time (summer S-contract), graduate or undergraduate student time, conference attendance and travel, software, and equipment.
+- a budget estimate that may include: faculty time (summer S-contract), graduate or undergraduate student time, software, and equipment.

 V. Conditions of acceptance